 - Particularly outdoors, maintain a larger sense of the environment around you, taking it all in, staying safe and aware.

-When you’re new to meditation, it’s natural for questions to pop up often.
+When you’re learning how to meditate, it’s natural for questions to pop up often.
 These answers may ease your mind.

 Yes—however, first try scratching it with your mind before using your fingers.